Stanley Royd Hospital: History

 The facility, which was designed by Watson and Pritchett using a corridor plan layout, was opened as the West Riding Pauper Lunatic Asylum in 1818.
 William Ellis, who had a reputation for employing the principles of humane treatment, was appointed the first superintendent of the asylum.

+John Davies Cleaton, who had previously held the post of Assistant Medical Officer at the Lancaster Asylum was appointed Medical Director before becoming a Commissioner in Lunacy in 1866.

 James Crichton-Browne, who was appointed superintendent at the hospital in 1866, went on to carry out pioneering research on the neuropathology of insanity.

 After the facility joined the National Health Service in 1948, it became the Stanley Royd Hospital.
 In a serious incident at the hospital in August 1984, 355 patients and 106 members of staff were affected by salmonella food poisoning; the outbreak led to 19 patient deaths.
 After the introduction of Care in the Community, the hospital went into a period of decline and eventually closed in 1995.
 The hospital has since been converted for residential use and is now known as Parklands Manor.